Confirm Your Enrollment

 Q. What if my GPA is below 2.3; can I still be admitted?

 A. First, be aware that UMSL may calculate your transfer GPA for admission differently than how it is listed on your transcripts.
-If you think your GPA might be below our admission standard, please contact our Office of Undergraduate Admissions and inquire about having an admissions counselor or transfer specialist do an unofficial GPA calculation for you to see where you stand.
+If you think your GPA might be below our admission standard, please contact our Office of Undergraduate Admissions and inquire about having an admissions counselor do an unofficial GPA calculation for you to see where you stand.
 If your cumulative transfer GPA is below 2.3, then you would need to improve it before you could attend UMSL.
 In this case, we still want one of our transfer specialists to work with you to help get you admissible.
 In this case they will recommend completing enough coursework at a local community college that will allow you to improve your GPA and can advise you on which courses to take, to make sure that they are transferable and so that you aren't losing any time, even if you are not attending UMSL right away.
 Note: Coursework earned at UMSL as a non-degree seeking student is not considered when calculating your GPA for admissions and is not, therefore, recommended for students repairing their academic standings.